Compile Me!

 Who else is using ChocoPy?

-From personal communication, we have been made aware of ChocoPy being used to teach compiler construction at TU Delft (with Spoofax), at UC San Diego (targeting WebAssembly) and at NYU.
+From personal communication, we have been made aware of ChocoPy being used to teach compiler construction at TU Delft (with Spoofax), at UC San Diego (targeting WebAssembly), NYU as well as Cambridge and Edinburgh.
 The auto-grading infrastructure was extracted for use at UCLA.
 The language spec was used as a reference at IIT Bombay.

 Language Features